 This report may contain certain "forward-looking" information within the meaning of the federal securities laws.
 The forward-looking information may include, among other information, (i) statements concerning the Company's outlook for the future, (ii) statements of belief, (iii) future plans, strategies or anticipated events, and (iv) similar information and statements concerning matters that are not historical facts.
 Such forward-looking information is subject to risks and uncertainties that may cause actual events to differ materially from the expectations of the Company.
-Factors that could cause or contribute to such differences include, but are not limited to, the level of sales to key customers, actions by competitors, fluctuations in the price of raw materials (including optical fiber), the Company to protect its proprietary manufacturing facility, the ability of the Company to protect its proprietary manufacturing technology, the Company's dependence on a limited number of suppliers, technological changes and introductions of new competing products, changes in market demand, and market and economic conditions in the areas of the world in which the Company operates and markets its products.
+Factors that could cause or contribute to such differences include, but are not limited to, the level of sales to key customers, the deteriorating financial condition of many technology companies in the United States, actions by competitors, fluctuations in the price of raw materials (including optical fiber), the Company's dependence on a single manufacturing facility, the ability of the Company to protect its proprietary manufacturing technology, the Company's dependence on a limited number of suppliers, an adverse price change in trading securities held by the Company, an adverse outcome in litigation, claims and other actions against the Company, technological changes and introductions of new competing products, changes in market demand, exchange rates, productivity, weather and market and economic conditions in the areas of the world in which the Company operates and markets its products.